MFR6340/theenglishextension.org/open-world-3/unit-6: Sell, Sell, Sell.md

 <a href="https://www.bookdepository.com/Eat-This-Andrea-Curtis-Peggy-Collins/9780889955325" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/suche?sq=Eat+This%21+How+Fast+Food+Marketing+Gets+you+to+Buy+Junk+by+Andrea+Curtis" rel="nofollow">Buy on Orell Füssli</a>

-### Title here, by author here
+### Start It Up: The Complete Teen Business Guide to Turning Your Passions Into Pay, by Kenra Rankin

 <img src="imgurlinkhere.png" width="25%" />

 summary here.
-(Lexile Level     )
+(Lexile 1090L)

 <a href="bookdepository link here" rel="nofollow"> Buy on BookDepository</a>
 <a href="orell fussli link here" rel="nofollow">Buy on Orell Füssli</a>

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NzE1Njc4MDYsLTE4MTk0NzYxOTcsLT
+eyJoaXN0b3J5IjpbLTY5NjIyNzQ5NCwtMTgxOTQ3NjE5NywtNz
-cwMjMyMjk3NSwtMjAxMDU5MjY0OCwxMjcwNjM4Mzc4XX0=
+AyMzIyOTc1LC0yMDEwNTkyNjQ4LDEyNzA2MzgzNzhdfQ==
 -->